patd0tjs/FT-blogging-website/README.md

 ## Instruction

 ### Part I.
-Create a project proposal about the company, Acme Inc.'s need to habve a blogging website for employees.
+Create a project proposal about the company, Acme Inc.'s need to have a blogging website for employees.
 1. Assuming that the client and you had already agreed to have a blogging website for employees but the client wants to have a formal proposal and implementation plan.
 2. The client want to know the following details
    1. Timeline